 Happy, healthy, thriving kids with a natural inclination to learn.
 That’s all we’re aiming for isn’t it?
 Some will be aiming for excellence in a particular area, be that future academic results, a sporting career or creative outlet.
 Others will just be allowing their children to enjoy being kids free from outside pressures and threats.
 Some families will have religious leanings, but none of these 3 families, nor we, are in that group.

 Family 1 Had problems with bullying, from children and teachers.
 These children were unhappy in school so mum brought them home to have their physical and mental freedom in a secure environment.
 Theirs is a household full of animals, crafts, cooking, interesting people and, of course, Minecraft.
-Home education here looks very eclectic, with relaxed use of online learning programmes and workbooks as well as typical homeschoolers’ films, books and videos.
+Home education here looks very eclectic, with relaxed use of online learning programmes and homeschool workbooks alongside typical homeschoolers’ films, books and videos.